Employee Setup & Info Guide | User Documentation | Striven

 Company → Settings → Company → Customizations → Integrated Links

-This is where you will configure your Employee Integrated Links.
+From there, you may configure your Employee Integrated Links.
 After selecting Employees from the list on this page, you can then add the desired Integrated Link.
 Once you’ve set a Link Name and Link URL, you can add Merge Fields to customize the link and decide what icon to display for the link.

 Once added, the Integrated Links will be available in the top right corner of the Employee Info Card next to the Calendar icon, as seen below.
 When an Employee clicks on one of these links, it will conveniently open the URL in a separate browser tab so as to not interrupt your workflow in any way.